Best Medicare Supplement Plans of 2026: Top Picks Compared

 • Medicare Advantage: $0 premiums common, extras like dental and vision

-• Medicare Advantage: Annual out-of-pocket cap ($9,250 max)
+• Medicare Advantage: Annual out-of-pocket cap ($9,250 max in-network)

 Cons